himanoa/parser-combinator/README.md

 - not: Reverse parser result
 - skip: Crush parse results with never
 - satisfy: Parses a token and succeeds depending on the result of predicate
+- optional: Parse a token and return a or null.
+Return null when failed parse.